Loving our Animals

-With 300 heritage breed pigs and 30 sows, 250 self-shedding sheep, 800 laying hens and 400 meat chickens.
+With 300 heritage breed pigs and 30 sows, 250 self-shedding sheep, 800 laying hens.
 Our two families pride ourselves on raising happy healthy animals.
 Our animals are moved around the farms grazing natural pasture, followed by our chickens who scratch, aerate and fertilise the land, gobbling up any parasites left behind.
 Because we rear our animals this way we do not need to use chemicals, hormones, antibiotics or pesticides.

 Free Ranging Pigs